stellar/go/services/horizon/internal/docs/captive_core.md

 * Horizon v1.6.0,
 * Stellar-Core v13.2.0.

-### How it works?
+### How it works

-When using Captive Stellar-Core, Horizon runs `stellar-core` binary as a subprocess.
+When using Captive Stellar-Core, Horizon runs the `stellar-core` binary as a subprocess.
 Then both processes communicate over filesystem pipe: Stellar-Core sends `xdr.LedgerCloseMeta` structs with information about each ledger and Horizon reads it.

 The behaviour is slightly different when reingesting old ledgers and when reading recently closed ledgers.